subsquid/docs/docs/develop-a-squid/squid-processor/configuration.md

 **`addCall(name, options)`**

-Subscribe to a specific runtime call (even it is wrapped into a `system.sudo` or `util.batch` extrinsic).
-Use `*` for the name to subscribe to each and every event.
+Subscribe to a specific runtime call (even if wrapped into a `system.sudo` or `util.batch` extrinsic).
+Use `*` for the name to subscribe to each and every call.
 The name must follow the convention `${Pallet}.${call_name}`.
 The pallet name is normally uppercased and the call name is in lower cased an in the snake_case format.

 The `options` argument has the following structure.
 ```ts